 Mobile homes are somewhat self-contained and can be placed on the ground just about anywhere.
 When blocking and supports are added, the space between the ground and the bottom of the home is open to the elements.
-Proper mobile home skirting is a barrier to cover the space.
-Skirting can be made from a variety of materials.
-The insulating properties and aesthetics of skirting depend on what you use.
+Proper mobile home skirting serves as a barrier to cover the space and makes the home more attractive.
+It also keeps wild animals out from under the home.
+Skirting comes in a wide variety of materials, each with different insulating properties and aesthetic qualities.

 Do some preliminary planning before gathering materials for skirting.
 Measure the length and height of the needed skirting.
-It's always a good idea to add at least 2 inches to the height of the skirting -- the extra 2 inches gives you something to work with if the ground is uneven.
-Tuck the extra material under the aluminum fascia if needed.
-Take some weather precautions before installing the skirting.
-No matter what kind of skirting you use or how well you insulate it, pipes will freeze without proper insulation.
-Wrap the pipes with insulation, or if you're in an area where it freezes hard each year, use electric pipe wrap that you can plug in when needed.
-Plan to install access doors and vents for air flow under the home to prevent problems with moisture condensation.
+It's always a good idea to add at least two inches to the height of the skirting — the extra two inches gives you something to work with if the ground is uneven.
+You can tuck the extra material under the aluminum fascia, if needed.
+Take some weather precautions before installing the skirting—no matter what kind of skirting you use or how well you insulate it, pipes will freeze without proper attention.
+Wrap them with insulation or, if you're in an area where it freezes hard each year, use electric pipe wrap that you can plug in when needed.
+Plan to install access doors and vents for air flow under the home to prevent problems with moisture and condensation.

-Durable and weatherproof, recycled tin is an affordable option for mobile home skirting.
-Many older sheds or barns used tin that was anodized, which is a form of paint bonding.
-When the paint begins to wear off, it reveals a patchwork that makes the tin appear textured -- picture an old brick wall to get the idea.
-Corrugated, galvanized roofing tin also works well for skirting.
-It's flat grey with a few rust spots but it's durable and will withstand the test of time.
+Durable and weatherproof, recycled steel and tin are affordable options for mobile home skirting.
+Easy to install, metal skirting attaches easily to a wooden 2 x 4" frame with weatherproof nails or screws.
+In addition to new materials purchased at home centers, you may be able to find salvaged metals that work well for mobile home skirting.
+Many older sheds and barns used tin that was anodized— a form of paint bonding.
+When the paint begins to wear off, it reveals a patchwork that makes the tin appear textured, like an old brick wall—a look that can actually somewhat attractive.
+Corrugated, galvanized roofing also works well for skirting.
+It's flat gray and may have a few rust spots, but it's durable and will withstand the test of time.
 Use it for an antique appearance.